MSPP Field Education & JOB Training

 Some of the most exciting and enriching learning opportunities take place in MSPP's field placement program.
 With over 350 sites to choose from across the MSPP training programs, students receive training in a broad array of contexts in which professional psychologists practice.
 Our integrated model includes an internship experience in the immediate or surrounding area that is consistent with the student's training goals and objectives.

 Among the variety of field placement settings are: public and private schools; state and private hospitals (including units that specialize in behavioral medicine); mental health agencies; community health centers; college counseling centers; trauma centers; forensic units; geriatric settings; and business organizations.

 Students participate in a full range of professional activities at these sites, consistent with the individual student's level of development and learning goals.
 Under appropriate supervision, students may conduct intake evaluations, psychological assessments, individual, group, couple, and family psychotherapy, consultation, and education.
 MSPP also develops innovative sites that provide training for new roles and areas of interest for students within our degree programs.

-The MSPP Office of Field Education staff, the computerized Field Site Directory, and the faculty advisor are all key resources to help students in their acquisition of practica and internships.
-The Directors of Field Education and Training develop new sites, monitor and assess the field placement program, and help students in all phases of the field placement process.
+The MSPP Office of Field Education staff and the faculty advisor are all key resources to help students in their acquisition of practica and internships.
+The Directors of Field Education and Training develop new sites, monitor and assess the field education program, and help students in all phases of the field placement process.